 The album sleeve was designed by Jim Stafford, promotional material by Andy Curry.
 All photography by Lucy King.

-The record is available to buy at all live shows, by mail order and from BandCamp.
+The record is available to buy at all live shows, by mail order and through iTunes etc.

 Simply send 5GBP via paypal to email@example.com and include your delivery address.
 This price includes postage to any part of the world.